Everything You Need to Know About VoIP Hacking

 #3.
 Caller ID spoofing:

 As per Wikipedia, “Caller ID spoofing refers to the practice of causing a telephone network to indicate to the receiver of a call that the originator of the call is a different station rather than the originating station.
 This leads to a caller ID display showing a phone number different from that of the telephone from which the call was placed.”
 We all trust the caller ID that appears on a phone when we receive a call.
 Looking at the caller ID we gauge whether or not a call is genuine.
 However, using fake caller IDs along with social engineering is a common modus-operandi used by hackers.
-If an employee gets a call from someone with the VoIP phone service provider’s caller ID, they may get scammed into divulging some important and confidential information.
+If an employee gets a call from someone with the VoIP phone development provider’s caller ID, they may get scammed into divulging some important and confidential information.

 Eavesdropping refers to someone overhearing your conversation without your knowledge.
 When someone uses the VoIP phone system from an unencrypted connection or the local network is breached, a hacker can eavesdrop.
 By eavesdropping, hackers can get access to confidential business and customer information.
 Hackers can misuse such information in multiple ways, such as